-Preventing hospital admissions and supporting discharge: how the urgent community response team care for patients in their own home
+Preventing hospital admissions and supporting discharge: how the urgent community response team care for patients in their own home interventions as early as possible - ideally before someone's needs are so acute that a hospital trip is inevitable."

 For many patients, the urgent community response team is their last opportunity to avoid a trip to hospital.
 The team provide rapid care to patients in their own homes and head off the need for admission.